 Although Jean Shepard is a native of Indiana, A Christmas Story was primarily filmed in Cleveland, Ohio.
 In the years following the film’s release, the city has embraced being connected with the film.

 To help celebrate the 30th anniversary of A Christmas Story in 2013, Terminal Tower in Cleveland’s Public Square was transformed into a giant leg lamp.
+People traveled from around the world to come to the United States for the event.
 Keen fans of the film might recognize Terminal Tower as Higbee‘s department store, where Ralphie and his brother have their frightening encounter with Santa.

 It took several decades, but now you too can own the coveted Leg Lamp.
 And you don’t even have to win a contest like the Old Man to get one.

 This half-scale 26″ reproduction of the Leg Lamp from the 1983 movie A Christmas Story isn’t completely accurate, but it’s probably close enough for most fans of A Christmas Story.
-And honestly, it’s smaller scale will be more apt to blend in with the average living room.
+And honestly, its smaller scale will be more apt to blend in with the average living room or make a great desk lamp.

-Enough Leg Lamps Were Sold on Amazon To Top Mt.
+In 2012, Enough Christmas Story Leg Lamps Were Sold On Amazon To Top Mt.
 Everest

 According to an Amazon.com press release on 2012 holiday sales, the Leg Lamp was such a popular item that if they stacked them all on top of each other they would be higher than Mount Everest (29,029 ft).